-NFC is a short-range wireless technology that enables the exchange of data among various devices that have various purposes.
+NFC is a short-range wireless technology that enables the exchange of data among various devices for a variety of use cases.
 This technology includes multiple existing contactless IC card communication standards.
-NFC is intended to be built into mobile phones, personal computers, and other equipment.
+NFC is built into various devices, such as mobile phones, wearable devices, and other equipment.

-In addition to NFCIP-1, NFC is defined by specifications developed by the NFC Forum, a non-profit industry association.
-The specifications aim to assure interoperability between NFC devices, also between NFC devices and existing contactless IC cards.
+In addition to the international standards relevant to NFC, other specifications developed by the NFC Forum, a non-profit industry association, define NFC in more detail.
+NFC Forum’s specifications define how the different base technologies can be combined into a single device, such as a smartphone, and aim to assure interoperability between such NFC devices, as well as between NFC devices and existing contactless IC cards.

 NFC stands for Near Field Communication – a wireless communication technology operating at 13.56 MHz over a short distance of approximately 10 centimeters.
-This technology enables communication among electronic devices brought within close range of each other, as well as between such devices and conventional contactless IC cards.
-This technology is attracting much attention as an easy-to-use method of exchanging data simply by "touching" devices to each other.
+This technology enables communication between electronic devices brought within close range of each other, as well as between such devices and conventional contactless IC cards.
+This technology is attracting much attention as an easy-to-use method of exchanging data simply by "tapping" devices against each other.

-NFC is derived from communication technology specified by the international standard ISO/IEC 18092 (NFCIP-1).
-After the establishment of NFCIP-1, NXP Semiconductors N.V. (former Philips Semiconductors), Nokia Corporation, and Sony Corporation founded an industry standardization group called "NFC Forum" in March 2004.
+After the establishment of NFCIP-1, NXP Semiconductors N.V. (formerly Philips Semiconductors), Nokia Corporation, and Sony Corporation founded an industry standardization group called "NFC Forum" in 2004 to promote this new technology.

-NFC Forum has developed a set of specifications that, in addition to NFCIP1, consider the compatibility with existing contactless IC cards.
-The NFC Forum has also set-up a certification program allowing device manufacturers to certify that their products conform to the NFC Forum specifications.
+NFC Forum has since developed a set of specifications that, in addition to NFCIP-1, consider the compatibility with existing contactless IC cards.
+NFC Forum has also set up a certification program allowing device manufacturers to certify that their products conform to the NFC Forum specifications.

 Concept of NFC

-- To provide global compatibility with international communication standards.
+- Provide global compatibility with international communication standards.

-- To allow different form factors for devices implementing NFC compared to existing contactless terminals.
+- Allow different form factors for devices implementing NFC, compared to existing contactless equipment.

-One objective of NFC is to realize international compatibility among contactless IC cards by uniting the three major IC card technologies that are widely in use in various parts of the world.
-This will improve the convenience of such cards for users, expand the market for such cards, and promote the development of applications for them.
+One objective of NFC is to realize international compatibility among contactless IC cards by uniting the three major IC card technologies that are widely in use in various regions of the world.
+This has improved the convenience of such cards for users, expanded the market for such cards, and promoted the development of applications for them.

-So far, contactless IC card-related products have been limited to the cards themselves and reader/writers (such as terminals used at retail stores).
-NFC is intended to make the form factors of such products more flexible, to enable the integration of NFC into mobile phones, personal computers, TV sets and other consumer devices, and to enable sticker tags with forms other than ID-1 (credit card-sized form).
+Previously, contactless IC card-related products and technologies have been limited to the cards themselves and reader/writers (such as terminals used at retail stores).
+NFC has made the form factors of such products more flexible, enabled the integration of such products into mobile phones, wearable devices and other consumer devices, and enabled sticker tags with form factors other than ID-1 (credit card-sized form).

-NFC-F, the FeliCa communication technology, is defined as one of the communication methods specified in NFCIP-1 and by the NFC Forum.
+NFC-F, the FeliCa communication technology, is defined as one of the communication methods specified in NFCIP-1 and JIS X 6319-4, and by the NFC Forum.
 As a result, all NFC devices support NFC-F communication.

-Mobile phones with NFC can exchange data with NFC-F-based IC cards and devices, Therefore, the wide introduction of NFC mobile phones in the global market can be considered as the expansion of the NFC-F infrastructure.
+Mobile phones equipped with NFC can exchange data with NFC-F-based IC cards and devices.
+Therefore, the wide range of NFC mobile phones available in the global market can also be used by NFC-F infrastructures.